School of Engineering, Aviation & Public Service

 While at TCC, gain the basic knowledge, skills, and values needed to communicate and help people experiencing personal and social problems.
 Advance towards a career with the ability to assess needs and provide appropriate interventions.
 Opportunities to grow through hands-on experiences with community agencies and populations afford students in the Human Services program excellent preparation for employment in the field.

-Criminal Justice and Human Services Degrees
+Criminal Justice, Human Services

 - Criminal Justice AA